 1980 – 1987: Study in theoretical physics

 Service: De Vries is currently a member of the FCC Technological Advisory Council, and a board member of TPRC.
-He has previously served on the boards of the Northwest Vipassana Association, Bread for the World, and Seattle's Center on Contemporary Art (COCA).
+He has previously served on the boards of the Northwest Vipassana Association (Treasurer), Bread for the World (Finance Committee), and Seattle's Center on Contemporary Art, COCA (Treasurer).